gradle/gradle/design-docs/play-support.md

 - On Ctrl+C, Gradle exits.
 - On any other key, Gradle re-runs the same set of tasks.
 - Some kind of performance test that re-runs the build multiple times and looks for leaks (increasing number of threads)?

+#### Open Issues

+- Integrate with the build-announcements plugin, so that desktop notifications can be fired when something fails when rerunning the tasks.

 ### Story: Continuous Gradle mode triggered by file change